 “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in and dine with him, and he with Me.
 To the one who overcomes, I will grant the right to sit with Me on My throne, just as I overcame and sat down with My Father on His throne.
 He who has an ear, let him hear what the Spirit says to the churches.”
 Revelation 3:20-22

 Related Article: 4 Ways To Removed Carnal and Fleshly Thoughts!

 How to Stop Being a Lukewarm Christian

-4. Renew your mind.
-Stop believing the lies of Satan and boldly declare biblical promises over the body, your family, and life.
+- Renew your mind.
+Refuse to believe Satan’s lies and boldly declare biblical promises over your life, family, and the body of Christ.

-5. Pray and fast fervently.
-When you care about God’s kingdom coming to earth you will fast and pray to make sure His will is your will.
+- Pray and fast with passion.
+When you prioritize the establishment of God’s kingdom on earth, you will fast and pray with purpose to ensure that His will prevails.

 Related Article: 3 Strategies To Break Generational Patterns

 Have you recently persevered through a challenging relationship (if it wasn’t abusive)?
 Have you allowed a difficult situation to shape and refine you?
 Have you ever done something difficult that didn’t benefit you in any way?
 It’s important to allow God to refine us and remove our imperfections.
 Don’t run away from your emotions or from doing difficult things with God.
 When you push through tough situations and relationships, it gives God the opportunity to train and perfect you.
 Embrace the process and trust that God has a plan for your growth.